IBM/maximo-labs/MkDocs/mvi_8.4/docs/exerciseOne/exercise1-2.md

     <br>

 8. Scroll down to test the model.
-Drag the `Model Test Pic` we provided you for testing and drop it into the `Test Model` box or select `Import` and upload the picture.
-This image was not used to train the model.
+Drag the `Model Test Pic` image we provided you for testing or use a picture you did not use to train your model and drop it into the `Test Model` box or select Import and upload the picture.
+This image was not used to train the model we provided.

     ![img](/img/mvi_8.4/img-exerciseOne/exercise1-2/test.png){: style="height:400px;width:1100px"}